sehaj11-007/Induction_report/README.md

 DAY-4

  * in chemistry lecture
-rajveer mam telling about chemistry chapters
+rajveer mam telling us about chemistry chapters

  * in coding lecture

--  senior telling us about c++ basics at 12:30 priya mam telling us about the important of happiness which isdifferent from excitement and how to live life without stress
+-  senior telling us about c++ basics at 12:30 priya mam telling us about the importance  of happiness which is different from excitement and how to live life without stress

 DAY-5